JunseokLee42/human-eval/README.md

-# Creating HumanEval.jsonl
+# Creating HumanEval.jsonl as intended

 ## How to Create Json
-1. Write texts based on the format of `HumanEval.jsonl`.
+1. Renew the parameter of fetch_id function before executing `printing.py`.

-2. Renew the parameter of fetch_id function before executing `printing.py`.
+2. Write texts based on the format of `HumanEval.jsonl`.

 3. Execute `printing.py`
     then you could see a change in `example.json`.